DrWuzi/website-themes/README.md

 # aniworld-theme
 A theme for aniworld.to using rose pine theme (rosepinetheme.com)

-I am not supporting or using this service in any way, I just designed a Theme for it!
+I am not supporting or using this services in any way, I just designed a Theme for it!